Workplace aggression: Organizational (in)justice

 Perceived interpersonal justice, the degree to which people feel they are treated with fairness and respect, is negatively related to both psychological and physical aggression against supervisors.
 Inness, Barling, and Turner found similar results; perceived interpersonal injustice was related to workplace aggression in participants' primary and secondary jobs.

 Moreover, perceived procedural justice, the extent to which formal organizational procedures are assumed fair, is related to workplace aggression against supervisors.
 Greenberg and Barling found that the greater the perceptions of procedural justice, the less workplace aggression was reported.

 Termination and job security

 The most extreme forms of workplace aggression may result from personnel decisions, such as individual termination and mass layoffs.
 In 2009 a man killed one and wounded five others at his former place of employment two years after he was let go from the company due to poor performance.
 A similar event occurred in 2012 when a man shot and killed four employees and then himself after losing his job earlier that day.

-Downsizing is a tactic used by organizations where there is a slow-down in business in order to remain profitable or minimize losses.
+Downsizing is a tactic used by organizations where there is a loss of business to remain profitable or minimize losses.
 This tactic is most commonly observed during widespread economic hardships, such as the Great Recession.
 Perceived job insecurity, or feelings of impending termination, has been found to be a predictor of workplace aggression.